MitPandya/ProjectManagementBot/SERVICE.md

 * In order to create a weekly summary of completed and incompleted cards, all the cards present within a Trello's story board needs to be fetched.
 * REST-API call to fetch all the cards present within a Trello's story board: https://api.trello.com/1/batch/?urls={LISTS_IDS}&key={APP_KEY}&token={TOKEN_VALUE}
+* After fetching all the cards we filter the cards based on the card date to chek whether the card is in given range and categorize it in one of the two lists i.e. completed cards list or due card list.

 ### Task Tracking